openforcefield/standards/docs/standards/qc-data-submission.md

-# QM Data Set Submission
+# QC Data Set Submission

 This file outlines the standards and data requirements needed for submitting a dataset to QCArchive.
 This ensures that we have a consistent data model for downstream processes.